Leeds school collects £5,000 prize as it is named the winner of a national award for teaching excellence

 A Leeds school has collected £5,000 in prize money after it was named the winner of a national award for teaching excellence.

-Education charity, the PTI, announced the Mathematics Department at Leeds West School in Leeds as the winner for the Bernice McCabe Award at a ceremony held at the Mercers’ Hall, London.
+Education charity, the PTI, announced the Mathematics Department at Leeds West Academy in Leeds as the winner for the Bernice McCabe Award at a ceremony held at the Mercers’ Hall, London.

 Read More

-Education charity, the PTI, announced the Mathematics Department at Leeds West School in Leeds as the winner for the Bernice McCabe Award at a Ceremony last at the Mercers’ Hall, London.
+Education charity, the PTI, announced the Mathematics Department at Leeds West Academy in Leeds as the winner for the Bernice McCabe Award at a Ceremony last at the Mercers’ Hall, London.

 The Award celebrates excellence in subject leadership in schools, recognising departments that put quality subject teaching at the heart of the classroom.